 4.1.3 An administration, or one4 acting on behalf of a group of named administrations, intending to include a new or modified assignment in the List shall send to the Bureau, not earlier than eight years but preferably not later than two years before the date on which the assignment is to be brought into use, the relevant information listed in Appendix 4.
-An assignment in the List shall lapse if it is not brought into use within eight years after the date of receipt by the Bureau of the relevant complete information5.
+An assignment in the List shall lapse if it is not brought into useADD 4bis within eight years after the date of receipt by the Bureau of the relevant complete information5.
 A proposed new or modified assignment not included in the List within eight years after the date of receipt by the Bureau of the relevant complete information shall also lapse5.

 ADD EUR/XXA28/11